What is a Social Media Policy?

 A few years ago, Apple unveiled a new set of emojis.
 The much-anticipated update included the option to change the skin color of human emojis to better represent human diversity.
 Unfortunately, Clorox overlooked this important fact when the update was released.

 The Twitter account of Clorox sent out a tweet with a Clorox bleach bottle, the bottle was a mosaic comprised of emojis.
 They accompanied the image with the caption, “New emojis are alright but where’s the bleach.”

 What Clorox’s team thought was a seemingly innocuous tweet actually set off a firestorm on Twitter.
 The tweet came off as racist as people inferred that Clorox was saying that they’d prefer the emojis be all white and the way to do that was bleach all the dark-skinned emojis.

 These incidents are perfect examples as to why your company needs a social media policy.
 A social media policy is important for companies to have because it can accomplish three things:

 - Protect Brand Reputation

-- Increase Employee Advocacy
+- Increases Employee Advocacy

 A social media policy shouldn’t just focus on making sure your team doesn’t mess up.
 It can actually encourage your team to be more involved with social media.
-When there are clear guidelines that eliminate confusion as to what an employee can or cannot do on social, they will feel more free to participate.
+When there are clear guidelines that eliminate confusion as to what an employee can or cannot do on social, they will feel freer to participate.

-Let’s take a look at a few well known brands and their social media policies.
+Let’s take a look at a few well-known brands and their social media policies.
 We’ll analyze what’s good about the policies and what could improve.
 Together, we can learn from these big brands and use that knowledge to improve your social media policies.